alekivetz/canada-restaurant-analytics/README.md

 # Canada Restaurant Analytics

 A data warehouse and analytics project built around Canadian restaurant data from the Google Places API, Yelp Fusion API, and Statistics Canada census data.
-Designed as a portfolio project demonstrating end-to-end data engineering - from API extraction to a structured warehouse.
+Designed as a portfolio project demonstrating end-to-end data engineering and analytics, from API extraction to a structured warehouse and interactive Power BI dashboard.

 ---